jmsteitz/homebrew-tilp/README.md

 # TILP + GFM

-Homebrew formulas for TILP, GFM, and necessary libraries.
+Homebrew formulae for TILP, GFM, and necessary libraries.
 See also (http://lpg.ticalc.org/prj_tilp).

 ## How do I install these formulae?